MattClarkson/CMakeCatchTemplate/README.md

  * With or without python modules.
  * With or without Unity modules.
  * The developer runs ```make install``` to install it in a specific directory, linked against known libraries, in known locations.
- * The developer runs ```make package``` to make a relocatable and distributable bundle so that another user can install it anywhere.
+ * The developer runs ```make package``` to make a relocatable and distributable bundle so that another user can install it anywhere on their system.

 It would take too long to document all of them and all of the issues involved.
 So, this project suggests some simple starting points, and recommendations.